Ragura/dinkcreference/docs/guide/graphics.md

 load_sequence graphics\my\fancy\thing- 851 BLACK 67 86 -21 -12 21 12
 ```

+Note that the sequences loaded this way have delay 0, causing them to likely play faster than you want.
+If you want to do this, consider using [sp_frame_delay](../functions/sp-frame-delay.md), to control the frame rate.

 ### `LEFTALIGN`

 Finally, `LEFTALIGN` is used in loading graphics used to display numbers and the health bar in the stats area of the screen.